Large Language Model assisted Hybrid Fuzzing: Introduction

 \section{Introduction}

-Greybox fuzzing \cite{fuzzing} is one of the most widely used techniques today to detect security vulnerabilities in software systems.
-At its core, greybox fuzzing conducts an adaptive and biased random search over the domain of program inputs to find crashing inputs.
-The technique is called \emph{greybox} since it conducts lightweight compile-time instrumentation on selected program elements (such as program branches), and at run-time records which of the instrumented elements were executed in the course of execution for a given input.
-Based on the occurrence of instrumented elements in execution, the fuzzing search decides how to mutate a given program input to generate new program inputs.
-As a result, the search within a fuzzing campaign becomes an adaptive and biased random search, with the bias provided by feedback from instrumented elements being executed along the current input.
+Greybox fuzzing \cite{fuzzing, aflfast} is one of the most widely used techniques today to detect security vulnerabilities in software systems.
+At its core, greybox fuzzing performs an adaptive and biased random search over the input space to find crashing inputs.
+It conducts lightweight compile-time instrumentation on selected program elements (e.g., branches), and at runtime records which instrumented elements are exercised for a given input.
+This runtime feedback then guides the input mutation to generate new ones and explore more program behaviors.

-Although greybox fuzzing is highly effective, it may get stuck at certain branches that have a low probability of being evaluated as true, such as those with equality constraints: \verb+if(input==magic)+.
-For these branches, concolic execution is often more effective at finding the inputs necessary to evaluate them along both directions.
-Concolic execution \cite{dart} can be considered as a search over the domain of inputs like greybox fuzzing, except that the navigation over the input space is achieved by mutating path constraints instead of mutating inputs.
-Path constraints are represented as quantifier-free first-order logic formulas, which can be reasoned over by satisfiability modulo theories (SMT) solvers.
-In concolic execution, the search starts from a random input or a provided seed input just like greybox fuzzing.
-By mutating a path constraint, concolic execution thus moves from a collection of program inputs to another disjoint collection of program inputs.
-An SMT solver is then invoked to solve path constraints and generate concrete inputs.
-While concolic execution can ensure that each generated input visited covers a different program path, it suffers from potential inefficiency due to the need to compute and solve path constraints.
-Thus, there is a need to combine greybox fuzzing with concolic execution.
+Although greybox fuzzing is highly effective, it often gets stuck at complex branches that are rarely evaluated as true, such as those guarded by magic bytes (e.g., \verb+if(input == "\uDB16\uDC06")+).
+In such cases, concolic execution is more effective in generating inputs to cover the branches.
+Concolic execution \cite{dart, klee, symcc} searches the domain of inputs like greybox fuzzing, except that navigation is achieved by mutating path constraints instead of mutating inputs.
+A concolic execution engine executes the program with a concrete input while symbolically emulating the program along the same execution path to compute path constraints.
+By negating these path constraints, it transitions to alternative branches.
+A constraint solver is then used to solve the negated constraints and generate concrete inputs that drive the execution along new paths.
+However, its effectiveness often comes at the cost of efficiency \cite{bohme2020fuzzing, hybrid}.